open-horizon/exchange-api/README.md

 - Get a list of tasks: `task -V`
 - Start your app such that it will restart on code changes: `~reStart`
 - Clean all built files (if the incremental build needs to be reset): `clean`
-- Build docker image: `sbt docker:publishLocal`
-- Create just the dockerfile to see its content: `sbt docker:stage`

 ## Running the Automated Tests in Local Sandbox